 That kind of range of payment methods is standard for the industry, so those that adopt cryptocurrencies will instantly stand out.
 Given iGaming’s emphasis on frequent transactions, with most users looking to regularly withdraw and deposit funds, the nature of cryptocurrency would translate seamlessly to the world of online casinos.
 The iGaming industry has embraced PayPal in the past few years, so we expect a cryptocurrency to follow suit.

 Slot machines were once a matter of choosing your stake, spinning the reels and waiting, but online slot developers have taken the simple gaming concept to unlikely new places.
-Many slots use elaborate video introductions with graphics that would rival the cutscenes of a console game.
+Many slots use elaborate video introductions with graphics that rival a console game’s cutscenes.
 Some slots introduce characters with unique abilities that start bonus rounds or affect the symbols on the reels.
 However, given the restricted mechanics of a slot game, it is reasonable to wonder just how slot developers can take this genre to new places.

 The answer could be to give slots a greater sense of progression.
 Companies such as NetEnt already add a form of narrative to some of their slots, but this could be extended further.
 Rather than just a video introduction, cutscenes with dialogue choices could be added so gamers can personalize their experience.
 A player could also rack up bonus points across multiple visits, allowing them to unlock new characters or rewards.